Are you married, with kids? You need these three different types of date night ideas for married couples — our household can't live without them!

-Cheap Family Dates include:
+Inexpensive Family Dates include:

 - Daddy Lunches: There's a Mom's support group that meets right next door to where Paul works in the medical district.
 If you go, parking is validated.
 Then afterwards we meet up with Paul and gobble up a gourmet lunch for under $20.

 - Game of Thrones Walks: This is what my husband came up with, and I'm a super fan.
 Basically in the evening we take the little guy out and walk down these beautifully landscaped alleyways near our home where we strategize how to take over the kingdom talk about anything.

 - Meet Up in the Museum District: Paul works right next to the zoo now, and on the first Tuesday of the month (except summer months) from 2:00-6:00 p.m. it's free here in Houston.
 So we've met up 3-4 times to check out the new gorillas, catch up with the meerkats, gaze at the jellyfish, and get in some exercise.
 We also met up over the holidays to see the Christmas trees in the hobby of the Houston Museum of Natural Science (you don't need a ticket to get into the hobby, and they always have organizations decorate around 10 trees in really unique ways).
 I brought some egg nog and homemade cookies I baked that day!

 - Strawberry Picking: We used to hit up Froberg's market as a couple, so now we go there as a family.
 Once a year we grab our buckets and go strawberry picking together!
 Then when we come home, Paul watches the little guy while I bake us some strawberry shortcake.
 Mmmmm.